Comments

 Edd Cartier contributed 16 black-and-white illustrations of aliens, which were colorized for the book, with Dave Kyle writing a story about an “Interstellar Zoo” to describe them.
 The native of Jupiter’s moon Callisto looks remarkably like Chewbacca and is just slightly taller at nine feet.

 And then there’s the utter mystery that is the second printing cover.
 After the printing accident that occurred with his first book, The Carnelian Cube, Greenberg never again acknowledged that any Gnome book went into a second printing.
-The few which did are easily detected by their variant back panels.
+The few which did are usually easily detected when they are placed side by side, although note below.
 Two of Asimov’s Foundation books were also stripped of one or more of the colors used, a ploy that made printing cheaper.
 Money was a consideration in most of the other variants as well.
 Greenberg bound only as many books as he thought he could easily sell and stored the unbound pages for years until he had a need to bind them, thereby lowering his printing costs at the outset.
 The new boards were whatever the binder had available on the cheap.

 When exactly was that?
 That’s not an easy question either.
 The ISFDB gives the date as 1953.
 KEMP and CHALKER give 1955.
 That can’t be right: the titles listed on the rear cover only go through Second Foundation, from May 1953.
 The Robot and the Man was published as a new title in March 1953 with this back panel and the second printing of Journey to Infinity also uses it, marking them as a set certainly released together.
 What shakes to the core any certainty I might have is that my copy has a previous owner’s inscription of May 1952.
 That’s utterly impossible.
 Possible solutions are that the dust jacket was taken from another copy or that the owner meant 1953 or that time travel was involved.
 Dating Gnome releases gives me the fantods.